-Lesson Questions How did the Israelites respond when they had to take a longer route to the Promised Land?
+Review Questions Use these questions to review and reinforce key truths.
+How did the Israelites respond when they had to take a longer route to the Promised Land?
 They became impatient and frustrated.
-This caused them to complain against God and His provision for them.
-Had God provided for the Israelites in the past?
+They complained against God.
+What did the Israelites complain about?